gotoz/runq/README.md

 ## Storage
 Extra storage can be added in the form of Qcow2 images, raw file images or regular block devices.
-Storage devices will be mounted automatically if a filesytem and a mount point has been specified.
+Storage devices will be mounted automatically if a filesystem and a mount point has been specified.
 Supported filesystems are ext2, ext3, ext4, xfs and btrfs.
 Cache type must be writeback, writethrough, none or unsafe.
 Cache type "none" is recommended for filesystems that support `O_DIRECT`.